 PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS 1.
-To elect three members of the Board of Directors.
-The Board of Directors intends to present for election the following three current director nominees as Class II directors: 1.01 Steven L. Hoerter FOR FOR 1.02 Susan L. Kelley, M.D.
-FOR 1.03 John R. Martin; FOR 2.
+To elect three Class III directors, as nominated by the Board of Directors, to hold office until the 2026 Annual Meeting of Stockholders or until their successors are duly elected and qualified or until their earlier death, resignation, or removal; FOR WITHHOLD 1.01 Patricia L. Allen FOR 1.02 Edward J. Benz, Jr., M.D.
+FOR 1.03 Dennis L. Walsh FOR 2.
 To approve, on a non-binding, advisory basis, the compensation of our named executive officers, as disclosed in the proxy statement accompanying this notice; FOR FOR 3.
-To ratify the appointment of PricewaterhouseCoopers LLP as Deciphera Pharmaceuticals, Inc.'s independent registered public accounting firm for the year ending December 31, 2022; and FOR
+To ratify the appointment of PricewaterhouseCoopers LLP as Deciphera Pharmaceuticals, Inc.'s independent registered public accounting firm for the year ending December 31, 2023; FOR

 To transact such other business as may properly come before the meeting and at any adjournments or postponements thereof.
+4.